 - Turn off the tap when brushing your teeth or shaving.

-- When hand-washing dishes, use a plug and only fill as much (or as little) water as you need.
+- When hand-washing dishes, use a plug (or a small basin) and only fill as much (or as little) water as you need.

 - Only boil the amount of water you need (for your cup of tea, potatoes, etc).